cbernalz/UCIWWEIHR.jl/docs/src/index.md

 ## Introduction

-UCIWWEIHR.jl is a Julia package for wastewater treatment plant modeling and simulation.
-It provides a set of tools and functions to analyze and optimize the performance of wastewater treatment processes.
+UCIWWEIHR.jl is a Julia package for forecasting and nowcasting COVID-19 hospitalizations using pathogen genome concentrations.
 [UCIWWEIHR.jl Package License](@ref license)

 ## Features

-- Comprehensive library of wastewater treatment models
+- Comprehensive library of Bayesian models
-- Simulation of various unit operations and processes
+- Simulation of infectious disease
 - Parameter estimation and model calibration
-- Sensitivity analysis and uncertainty quantification
+- Sensitivity analysis and uncertainty quantification?
-- Optimization of process design and operation
+- Visualization of results and MCMC evaluations(live?)

 ## Installation